FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 However, there may be cases where you want to modify a token that comes in from a request to show that the request is coming from both a given service and a user request.

 For example, in the todos application, one feature would be todo sharing: Alice might share a todo with Bob.
-In this case, when Bob requests his shared todos, the shares microservice will need to call the todos service.
+In this case, when Bob requests his shared todos, the share microservice will need to call the todo service.
 But the request must include information specifying it is doing so on behalf of Bob, not itself.

 This can either be done via a [standardized OAuth grant](https://datatracker.ietf.org/doc/html/rfc8693/), if your identity provider supports it.
-You could re-mint the token or have a secondary layer of authentication by passing the token as well as an identifier of the shares service.
+You could re-mint the token or have a secondary layer of authentication by passing the token as well as an identifier of the share service.

 ## Conclusion